itsgreggreg/developers/presentation-style-guide.md

 All of these are of course up for debate.
 If you disagree with one then open it up for discussion in Slack, don't just go your own way.

+* **ALWAYS** rehearse at least parts of your lecture beforehand.
+* **ALWAYS** run through any code that you expect students to write yourself.
+You will probably have to run through it twice.
+Once when creating the lesson and once following along with the final series of steps you generate as a student would.
 * **DO** use slides with a minimal background.
 White or light gradient. **AVOID** flashy or distracting slides
 * **DO** ensure that any project-based lesson is broken into small, discrete, verifiable, and continuous steps
   * Small means students shouldn't have to type more than a dozen or so lines of code